tarynpratt/tarynpivots.com/content/post/aggressive-clustered-columnstore-cleanup.md

 WHERE DBName = 'PRIZM'
 {{< / highlight >}}

 The output of `sp_who2` was repeatedly showing `GHOST CLEANUP` and `CREATE INDEX`.
 Over and over and over again.
 To be clear, I’m not a clustered columnstore expert, I know enough to be able to maintain them as needed.
-I went to <a href="https://twitter.com/tarynpivots/status/1243984519314558976" target="_blank">Twitter</a> and mentioned what I was seeing.
-I was advised by <a href="https://twitter.com/sqL_handLe/status/1243988928484511746" target="_blank">@sqL_handLe</a> to try trace flag 661 which disables the ghost record removal process, and by Joe Obbish via <a href="https://twitter.com/erikdarlingdata/status/1244005847140884480”" target="_blank">Erik Darling</a> to enable trace flag 634 to disable the tuple mover background task.
+I went to [Twitter](https://twitter.com/tarynpivots/status/1243984519314558976) and mentioned what I was seeing.
+I was advised by [@sqL_handLe](https://twitter.com/sqL_handLe/status/1243988928484511746) to try trace flag 661 which disables the ghost record removal process, and by Joe Obbish via [Erik Darling](https://twitter.com/erikdarlingdata/status/1244005847140884480) to enable trace flag 634 to disable the tuple mover background task.

 Initially, we enabled trace flag 634, but the logs continued to grow.
 We disabled trace flag 634.
 Then we enabled trace flag 661, and the logs continued to grow, so we disabled it.
 Finally, we tried enabling both of the trace flags.
 The big jumps stopped, but we now had about 400GB of logs that needed to be written to the reporting cluster before we could perform the failover.